-There were no reinsurance recoveries during 2007, 2006 and 2005.
+There were no reinsurance recoveries during 2008, 2007 and 2006.
 The increase in incurred losses related to prior years was primarily attributable to less favorable loss trends experienced during the year.
 These trends were a result of an increase in the number and aging of delinquencies.
-This was due to the weakening of Australia's property market experienced during the year together with higher interest rates.
+This was due to the weakening of Australia's property market and general economic condition experienced in the year.